yogee4/PowerBI_Project2/README.md

 - Data Privacy and Accuracy: Relying on real-time, publicly available data poses challenges in ensuring data privacy and accuracy for sensitive analyses.Data Filters

+## Data Filters

-*The dashboard includes several filters to enhance the analysis:*
+The dashboard includes several filters to enhance the analysis:

 - Time Filter: Select specific time ranges to analyze trends over time.